An emulator for the Lyman-$\alpha$ forest in beyond-$\Lambda$CDM cosmologies: Parameterisation

 \section{Parameterisation}

 In this section we describe the parameterisation of our emulator.
 The absorption features that constitute the \lyaf\ are caused by the presence of intervening neutral hydrogen along the lines of sight to quasars.
 The density of this neutral hydrogen is determined both by fluctuations in the baryon density which trace the underlying dark matter field, and the thermal and ionisation state of the IGM.
 We use a total of six parameters to describe these effects: two to describe the clustering of matter and four to characterise uncertainty in the state of the IGM.
 These are discussed in sections \ref{ss:linpower} and \ref{ss:igm} respectively.
-The methods by which these parameters are calculated in practice for a simulation snapshot are described in appendix \ref{app:calc}.